History of SJE

 St Stephen’s House is a theological college offering formation for a variety of ministries in the Church of England, and a Permanent Private Hall of the University of Oxford.

 St Stephen’s House began life in 1876, and stands in the Tractarian (Anglo-Catholic) tradition of its founders.
-These included Edward King, who would become famous in the 1880s by being imprisoned for Ritualist practices whilst Bishop of Lincoln.
+These included Edward King, who would become famous in the 1880s for being subjected to trial in an ancient, revived 'archiepiscopal court' for ritualist practices whilst Bishop of Lincoln.
 The first site of the House was on the corner of Broad Street and Parks Road, where the New Bodleian Library now stands.
-It later moved to Norham Gardens; in 1980, the House came to its present home here at 16 Marston St and the Church of S John the Evangelist in Iffley Road.
+It later moved to Norham Gardens; in 1980, the House came to its present home here at 16 Marston St and the Church of St John the Evangelist in Iffley Road.

 From 1866 to 1980, this complex of buildings was the mother house of the Society of St John the Evangelist (the ‘Cowley Fathers’).
 Established in 1866 by Richard Meux Benson whilst vicar of St James’ church, Cowley, it was the first religious community for men founded in the Church of England since the Reformation.
 With two other ‘mission priests’ he planted his community in the fast developing suburb between Cowley village and Oxford town.
 The community eventually spread to the United States of America, India and Japan.
 The English province of the Society still maintains a presence at St Edward’s House, Westminster, close to the Abbey and Westminster School.